AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Experiments

+Lastly, we observe that ``Full-(1)'' in Table \ref{tab:abl2} performs much worse ``Full-AD-AG'' in Table \ref{tab:abl}. ``Full-(1)'' denotes that we use a shared network to generate both content mask and attention mask.
+Since there is a big difference between attention mask (i.e., grayscale image) and content mask (i.e., RGB image), if we use one network to learn both, the two of them will pollute each other, causing both to learn poorly.
+In this case, the result of ``Full-(1)'' will be worse than that of ``Full-AD-AG''.
+This means that the design ``(1)'' is a prerequisite for both designs ``(2)'' and ``(3)'', and the design ``(1)'' is also the most important design among the three.
+In the end, the performance will be the best when only the three are used together (see Table \ref{tab:abl2}).

 \textbf{Attention-Guided Generation Scheme I vs. II} Moreover, we present the comparison results of the proposed attention-guided generation schemes I and II.
-Schemes I is used in our conference paper~\cite{tang2019attention}.
-Schemes II is a refined version proposed in this paper.
+Scheme I is used in our conference paper~\cite{tang2019attention}.
+Scheme II is a refined version proposed in this paper.
 Comparison results are shown in Fig.~\ref{fig:scheme12}.
-We observe that scheme I generates good results on facial expression transfer task, however, it generates identical images with the inputs on other tasks, e.g., horse to zebra translation, apple to orange translation and map to aerial photo translation.
-The proposed attention-guided generation scheme~II can handle all of these tasks.
+We observe that scheme I generates good results on facial expression transfer, however, it generates identical images with the inputs on other tasks, e.g., horse to zebra translation, apple to orange translation, and map to aerial photo translation.
+However, the proposed attention-guided generation scheme II can handle all of these tasks, which validates the effectiveness of the proposed scheme II.

+\textbf{Analysis of Hyper-Parameters.} We investigate the influence of $\lambda_{cycle}$ and $\lambda_{id}$ in Eq.~\eqref{eqn:loss} on the performance of our method.
+As can be seen in Table \ref{tab:para_cyc} and \ref{tab:para_id}, when $\lambda_{cycle}{=}10$ and $\lambda_{id}{=}0.5$, the proposed method achieves the best FID score on Horse2Zebra, validating the effectiveness of our setting of hyper-parameters.
+Moreover, to show that the proposed framework can stabilize GAN training, we illustrate the convergence loss of the proposed method in Eq.~\eqref{eqn:loss} on Horse2Zebra (see Fig.~\ref{fig:loss}).
+We observe that the proposed method ensures a very fast yet stable convergence (around the 50th epoch).